-Financial instruments, except those classified at amortised cost, are carried in the Balance Sheet at amortised cost.
-Financial assets classified as Fair Value through Profit or Loss, the fair value is taken from market price.
+Financial instruments, except those classified at fair value, are carried in the Balance Sheet at amortised cost.
+For financial assets classified as Fair Value through Profit or Loss, the fair value is taken from market price.

-For Financial Assets at Amortised Cost and Financial Liabilities at Amortised Cost, fair values have been estimated by calculating the net present value of the remaining contractual cash flows at 31 March 2019, using the following methods and assumptions:
+For Financial Assets at Amortised Cost and Financial Liabilities at Amortised Cost, fair values have been estimated by calculating the net present value of the remaining contractual cash flows at 31 March 2020, using the following methods and assumptions: